-Additionally, the bill modifies RSA 651:6 to specify that certain crimes against law enforcement officers and emergency responders will result in extended terms of imprisonment, while excluding specific violations from this provision.
-The effective date for the bill is set for January 1, 2026.
+Additionally, the bill modifies RSA 651:6 to specify that certain crimes against law enforcement officers and emergency responders will result in an extended term of imprisonment, while excluding violations of the newly defined offenses in RSA 631:1, I(e) and RSA 631:2, I(g).
+The act is set to take effect on January 1, 2026.
 The fiscal impact of the bill is indeterminable, as it may affect the judicial and correctional systems, potentially influencing costs related to prosecution, incarceration, probation, and parole for state and local governments.

 As Amended by the House: 631:1, 631:2, 651:6